arnaumunozbarrera/Testing-Project/README.md

 Battleship Game development and testing.

 ### Prerequisites
-- Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 8 or higher.
-- Maven for dependency management
+- Maven for dependency management.
-- An IDE like IntelliJ IDEA, Visual Studio Code or Eclipse for Java Developers
+- An IDE like IntelliJ IDEA, Visual Studio Code or Eclipse for Java Developers.

 # MVC Example
 This project demonstrates how to implement the Model View Controller pattern.